BobKerns/BobKerns.github.io/pages/do-old-people-understand-tech-of-today.md

 The last time I visited the family farm, water still was pumped using a windmill.
 I remember when they got indoor plumbing, with an electric pump and pressure tank to supply the water.

-My maternal grandparents travelled from South Dakota, for my grandfather to attend divinity school at Boston University, until the depression ended that and he returned to South Dakota.
-They travelled in a Model T — long distance auto travel was still a new thing — the model T came out when he was about 7.
+My maternal grandparents traveled from South Dakota, for my grandfather to attend divinity school at Boston University, until the depression ended that and he returned to South Dakota.
+They traveled in a Model T — long distance auto travel was still a new thing — the model T came out when he was about 7.
 The bridges over the Mississippi at the time were designed for rail and wagons.

 My mother was born in a mining shack.
 After she was born, my grandfather built a sod house for the new family — near the one my great grandfather built in 1910 (and which is still standing).

+// Image to be added

 [Edit: Here’s my grandfather explaining how it was done, in a letter to my brother: This is a letter from my father, Robert Orloff Dragoo to my son, Thomas Kerns, grade 5 (1966) for a school project ]